fbpx

 Bicyclists: Beware of Distracted Drivers

-One of the major causes of bicycle accidents is distracted driving.
-Although drivers have a responsibility to stay focused on the road and operate their vehicles safely, many put their safety and the safety of others in jeopardy by prioritizing other tasks while behind the wheel.
+While this accident is under investigation, one of the major causes of bicycle accidents is distracted driving.
+Although drivers are responsible for staying focused on the road and operating their vehicles safely, many put their safety and the safety of others in jeopardy by prioritizing other tasks while behind the wheel.

 If you or a loved one has been injured in a collision with a distracted driver, please call (518) 463-7784 today for a free consultation.
 Dreyer Boyajian LLP serves clients in Albany, Saratoga Springs, Troy, Schenectady, and nearby areas of New York.